-For more information about the Partnership Redwood City Program, contact Catherine Ralston, Economic Development Manager at 650-780-7204 or email@example.com.
+For more information about the Partnership Redwood City Program, contact Don Burrus, Economic Development Manager at 650-780-7204 or email@example.com.

 Transportation & Parking

 This fee addresses traffic impacts associated with new development.
-Transportation Impact Fees from new development projects are used for the construction of improvements and traffic reduction measures, including road construction, road improvements, pedestrian, bicycle and transit improvements.
-They may not be used for routine maintenance.
+Transportation Impact Fees may be used for the construction of improvements and traffic reduction measures, including road construction, road improvements, pedestrian, and bicycle and transit improvements.
+They cannot be used for routine maintenance.
 The fees were updated in July 2015.
 Current transportation project information can be found here.

 History of Partnership Redwood City

 From 2014 through 2015, the community participated in a series of workshops, hearings, and online forums.
 These discussions identified and prioritized the types of amenities and benefits they wanted to see in the community.

 On February 17, 2015, the City Council adopted the program, which can be modified and adjusted in the future to meet changing community priories.